Dehghanni/Teofl/Writing.md

   - -------
 - use elec devices in class
   - no; distraction – cannot focus – reduce performance – class is not useful waste of time

+**Example for environmental problems and government duties**

+For example, a steel plant was built near my town.
+Due to the incorrect location, this factory is located in the direction of the winds toward the city, and all of its pollutions enter the city, which has caused dissatisfaction among residents.
+People even assembled in front of the municipality building and protested, but because of the large number of unemployed workers, the government failed to tackle the problem and the factory resumed operation.

+**Example for my own experience in a job and benefit of relevant education**

+I remember once working for a content providing company.
+My job was to produce technical content about new cars.

+## Teamwork

+The importance of teamwork is essential in today&#39;s multidisciplinary world.

+In this day and age, most of the projects/jobs involve interacting with others that are not even in the same line of profession.
+The need for effective teamwork is critical for any business.

+**Teamwork enables the members to split an enormously mammoth task into simpler ones -\&gt;
+ every person develops specialized skills, therefore there would be the best person for each task that can accomplish it in a more excellent way. -\&gt;
+ lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.**

+Teammates observe and depend on the quality of each other&#39;s work.
+When one team member&#39;s performance declines, others have the knowledge and motivation to help them improve. -\&gt; smoother and looser structure, convivial and cordial atmosphere -\&gt;

+Approach your colleague with friendly questions, rather than accusations.

+In a team, all members must work towards the main goals of the team

+If a member of the group moves in the opposite direction, it slows down the process.

+They might be **ostracized**.

+Take my personal experience as an example, I was in a robotics group preparing for an international competition.
+Our group consisted of 6 people, each with his own task.
+The rivalry between teams was extraordinarily fierce and we had to work diligently to meet the deadline.
+One of the members of the group, who was in charge of documenting the group&#39;s activities, always objected, and this affects the whole group adversely.
+Such terrible was the situation that despite winning that year&#39;s tournament, the members refused to cooperate again for next years.

+I remember once working for a content-providing company in which my responsibilities included producing technical content about new cars.
+One of my co-workers always objected, and we were changing schedules constantly, which slowed things down to a great extent, and we fell behind the market.